twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * The program displays a critical error if you use Complete Composites in some glyphs in the Private Use Area.
 After that, these glyphs cannot be recovered.
 [Bhikkhu Pesala](http://www.softerviews.org/Fonts.html) has assigned code points in the Private Use Area for different glyphs in his fonts, notably low profile diacritics and small capitals.
 Rebecca G. Bettencourt / [Kreative Korp](http://www.kreativekorp.com/) has assigned code points in the Private Use Area for different glyphs in her fonts, notably extended block elements.
 * The program displays the "Access violation" when closing after doing some operations – the font(s) may be invalid.
 * Versions from 1.0 through 6.5 only has one icon for the executable file.
-* Versions from 1.0 through 6.5 use Latin-1 as the output encoding.
-Korean users will appreciate in previewtext.dat substitutes accented letters by ASCII counterparts, e.g. é by e and if kerning pairs are exported, instead of having &lt;&lt; for « you have to use \\00AB as escape code.
+* Versions from 1.0 through 6.5 use ISO Latin-1 as the output encoding.
+East Asian users (e.g. Korean) will appreciate in previewtext.dat substitutes accented letters by ASCII counterparts, e.g. é by e and if kerning pairs are exported, instead of having &lt;&lt; for « you have to use \\00AB as escape code.
 * Versions from 1.0 through 7.0 does not support unmapped glyph(s) or glyph(s) with Unicode SMP mapping(s) in the preview toolbar.
 * Versions from 5.0 through 6.0 makes **Complete Composites** dimmed in empty glyph(s).
 * Versions from 5.0 through 7.0 allows you to save all unaltered opened fonts from the menu (**File: Save All**) but not in the Standard toolbar.
 In double-byte versions of Windows, the system may display a critical error saying "List index out of bounds (0)".
 Single-byte versions of Windows does nothing.